sdtemple/how-to-use-ai/README.md

 Suppose I am an inexperienced Python coder.
 I created a file called [exercise1.py](./exercise1.py).
 Then, I made a query in the `Ctrl + I` box about writing a few functions.

 ```
 I am an amateur number theorist, and I am curious about special sequences of numbers.
-I would like to write a few Python functions that tell me the nth Catalan number, the nth number in the Fibonnaci sequence, and the first ten prime numbers.
+I would like to write a couple of Python functions that tell me the following: the nth number in the Fibonacci sequence, and the first ten prime numbers.

 ```

 The chatbot wrote 45 lines of code that I accepted.
 At the bottom of the script, it provided the following code that will output some examples to the Terminal.